-On a different occasion. a platoon, of B Company’s tanks, was sent north to Damortis.
+On a different occasion. a platoon, of B Company’s tanks, was sent north to Damaris.
 The Japanese had landed troops at Lingayen Gulf.
 John went north with the company where it ran out of gasoline at Gerona.
 The company waited for trucks to arrive with the fuel.
-After refueling, one platoon was sent north to support the 26th U.S. Calvary, Philippine Scouts.
+After refueling, one platoon was sent north to support the 26th U.S. Cavalry, Philippine Scouts.

 During the Battle of Bataan, a platoon of C Company tanks, under the command of Lt.
 William Gentry, came into contact with a Japanese force at the Filipino barrio of Bailiuag.
 The Japanese needed to use the bridge across the Calumpit River which had not been blown up.
 Gentry ordered his tank crews to hide their tanks in the huts at the south end of the barrio.